mechmotum/mechmotum.github.io/content/bmd-2023-abstracts.rst

    https://doi.org/10.24404/63fe3f96e46cae666e6d2463

-PhD student Gabriele Dell'Orto will present the tire measurements of a small bicycle tire used for the front whell of many bakfiets:
+PhD student Gabriele Dell'Orto will present the tire measurements of a small bicycle tire used for the front wheel of many bakfiets:

    Dell'Orto, G., Ballo, F. & Mastinu, G. (2023).
 Indoor measurement of the lateral characteristics of a cargo bicycle tyre.
 The Evolving Scholar - BMD